About

 Kelsey Chen + Wendi Yan

 What is energy?
-In this conversation, artist-researchers Kelsey Chen and Wendi Yan examine competing conceptions and mistranslations of qi, Taoist scientific imaginaries, and practices of synthetic biology and biodesign, situating these frameworks within the energetic logics that underpin the futurisms of the Bay Area.
+In this conversation, artist-researchers Kelsey Chen and Wendi Yan examine competing conceptions and mistranslations of qi, Taoist scientific imaginaries, and practices of synthetic biology and biodesign, situating these frameworks within the energetic logics that underpin the many futurisms of the Bay Area.

 Kelsey Chen (she/her) is a PhD candidate in Modern Thought & Literature at Stanford and a multidisciplinary artist.
 In her scholarly work, she studies speculative and science fiction grounded in scientific/technical traditions outside of a Western techno-science, focusing on _silkpunk_ and Taoist scientific imaginaries.
 In her art practice, she is dedicated to trying to picture the true form of things, particularly those which are typically occluded or diffused (hyperobjects), working across painting, sculpture, weaving, book-making, and performance.